-This is my Shimmy for chimichurri dressing.
-I want to shimmy my way across the kitchen to get it out of the fridge!
+This chimichurri dressing is so delicious that you will want to shimmy your way across the kitchen to get it out of the fridge!

 I recently posted a chimichurri sauce I make all the time and as I was eating it, I realized I’d never made a dressing out of this sauce.

 One of the ways I eat chimichurri is I dollop some in my salad and mix it around with my fork.
 So a dedicated dressing is naturally the next progression.

 In fact, have your tastes changed over the years?
 I’d love to know because mine definitely have.

 Here are a just a few recipes my tastes have expanded to include: